 Chocolate Rolo Ice Cream.
 Silky, chocolate ice cream packed full of chocolate/caramel Rolos.

 The idea for this recipe came from my friend and amazing fellow blogger Jane from Jane’s Patisserie.
-Not only does she create the most wonderful recipes, but she’s also just got a new puppy called Rolo.
+While creating the most wonderful recipes, she also has just got a new puppy called Rolo.
 So you see I had to create something to celebrate the new puppy Rolo coming home.
 Chocolate Rolo Ice Cream seemed the perfect solution.

 This Chocolate Rolo Ice Cream recipe is so versatile.
 Once you have made the chocolate ice cream base you can add whatever you like.
 I rather like the idea of a Mars Bar version, with big chunks swirled through the ice cream.